A-Mozeak/daily-raise/READMEAlt.md

  - *daily.js* - imports the Daily.co API.
  - *create-demo-room.js* - provides functions for creating a meeting room on a demo domain ([View Source](https://github.com/daily-co/daily-demos/blob/master/static-demos/shared-assets/create-demo-room.js))

-We're going to add our custom functionality to the script at the bottom of the document.
-The ```<script>``` at the bottom of the Super Simple Demo demonstrates a lot of useful features of the Daily.co API, but for this tutorial you can remove most of it.
-Leave the following lines in the script:
+We're going to add our own *custom.js* file to the document, inside which we'll build our own functionality.
+Per the ```<script>``` at the bottom of *index.html*, copy and paste the following code into your *custom.js* file, then delete the script from the bottom of *index.html*:
 ```javascript
 window.callFrame = window.DailyIframe.createFrame();